Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2020BoardReport.md

 About a third of property owners on Lac Notre Dame are also members of the Bishop's Manor Association.
 Bishop's Manor association members pay dues for road maintenance & other subdivision activities per the deeds of their property.

-Marc Desrochers, President, joined the meeting to report that the Bishops’s Manor Association has (re)purchased property along the causeway on Ch. du Manoir from the municipality.
+Marc Desrochers, President, joined the meeting to report that the Bishops's Manor Association has (re)purchased property along the causeway on Ch. du Manoir from the municipality.
 Ch.
 Du Manoir was previously part of Bishop's Manor private road system, but it became a public road in 2009.
 Marc has applied for a permit to use the property as a private boat launch.
 The Municipality required an environmental assessment as part of the permit process.
 A biologist performed the assessment in July, and a permit may be approved in September.
 Marc hopes to have a functioning launch area for the fall boat removal with a fence and gates.

 Marc's intent is that all property owners on the lake, and Bishop's Manor Association members, will have access to the launch in spring and fall via some kind of combination lock.
 It was acknowledged that some people from outside the lake do circumvent the current concrete blocks and put boats in for the day.
 A gate and fence will hopefully prevent that kind of day-access, and thus prevent the entry of further invasive species like zebra mussels and freshwater jellyfish.